Is it possible for me to be enrolled in SU’s Early Assurance Program and also to complete the requirements of the Honors Program?

 What is the expected time commitment outside of classes if I join the Honors Program?

-The CAS Honors Program is a program that pushes its students to their highest potential.
+The Shenandoah University Honors Program is a program that pushes its students to their highest potential.
 Because of this, there is a time commitment that its members are expected to fulfill each semester.
 The student leaders aim to hold meetings each month with all honors students, and attendance is expected.
 Undoubtedly, the time commitment for student leaders is more demanding due to frequent meetings with council members.
 The leaders work to find a time in which the most members possible can attend meetings by creating surveys to determine the most convenient times.

 Outside of periodic program-wide meetings, students are offered several volunteer opportunities throughout the semester to get involved in the community.
 There are also events such as leadership conferences and speakers that members are encouraged to attend, which prove to be valuable experiences that enrich their education outside of the classroom.
 Attendance at meetings and Honors Program sponsored events is critical in running a smooth, beneficial program.
 However, we also take into consideration that Honors Students are managing busy schedules when we schedule events.